 In addition to surface cleaning, regular plumbing maintenance is a proactive step.
 Property owners are advised to schedule periodic inspections with a licensed plumber.

-These professionals can conduct comprehensive assessments of the stormwater drainage systems, identifying and rectifying minor issues that, if left unchecked, could develop into severe blockages.
-Early detection and resolution of these issues can save property owners significant time, money, and inconvenience in the long run.
+These pros conduct thorough assessments of stormwater systems, spotting and fixing minor issues that could turn into big blockages if ignored.
+Catching and resolving these problems early can save property owners a lot of time, money, and hassle in the long run.

 Another effective strategy to minimise the blockage risk is installing gutter guards.
 These devices act as a barrier to prevent leaves and larger debris from entering the stormwater system while allowing water to pass through.
 Gutter guards can drastically reduce the required maintenance and provide a long-term solution to clear drainage systems.